gchenuet/gchenuet.github.io/_posts/2015-10-02-how-split-public-api-and-floating-api-in-rdo-manager.markdown

 By default, Public API and Floating IP are set in the same subnet.
 In some case, it will be useful to split these networks into different subnets and interfaces.

-One option is to dedicate a nic for the External network (Public API) and a bridge mounted on a specific nic for Floating IP:
+One option is to dedicate a nic for the External network (Public API) and mount a bridge on an other nic for Floating IP:

 ## 1. Apply change in YAML controller file: